 Because everything tastes better with a water view

 Gallatin’s been keeping this beachy shack a local secret and it’s no surprise — strong bushwhackers, Black Angus beef burgers, and fish tacos are the perfect complement to Awedaddy’s umbrella-covered tables, string lights, and lakeside location.
-Live music nightly provides a lively soundtrack to the festivities; while their weekend brunch is the ideal kickoff for a day spent on the water.
+Live music provides a lively soundtrack to the festivities (check their calendar of events for more info); while their Sunday brunch is the ideal kickoff for a day spent on the water.

 A rainy day on the water is better than none at all, and Moby Dicky’s covered patio is just the spot to while away the day — come rain or shine thanks to some new retractable screens.
 Picnic tables and a small live music stage line the banks of the river while plates brimming with shrimp, oysters, and grouper make their rounds with meatier counterparts (hello, steak and biscuits) in tow.
 Grab a beer, or a brunchtime bloody Mary, and feel the stress melt away.

-Over at Hendersonville’s Anchor High Marina, the Rudder is happily fueling avid boaters’ appetites with seafood selections — think oysters, shrimp, grouper, and ahi tuna — alongside pork chops, burgers, and salads.
-The tiki-style deck plays host to a variety of events, from live music performances to 90s trivia nights.
-Drop by Monday through Friday from 3 to 7 p.m. for happy hour pricing on drinks and apps.
+Over at Hendersonville’s Anchor High Marina, the Rudder is happily fueling avid boaters’ appetites with seafood selections — think oysters on the half shell, peel-and-eat shrimp, and ahi tuna — alongside pork chops, burgers, and salads.
+The tiki-style deck plays host to a variety of family-friendly events, from live music performances to trivia nights.
+Kids will get a kick out feeding the resident wildlife, including turtles, fish, and ducks.
+Drop by Tuesday through Friday from 2 to 6 p.m. for happy hour pricing on drinks and apps.

 What began as a bait shop in 1956 is now 3,800-square-feet of covered decks just steps from the Cumberland River.
-Boaters are welcome to come tie up their vessel on the dock and stock up on two-cycle oil, food, and beer to go.
-For those without a water-navigating vehicle, large sunlit windows and plentiful outdoor seating offer the perfect backdrop to the restaurant’s popular catfish dishes and creamy key lime pie.
+Boaters are welcome to tie up their vessel on the 240-foot transient dock and stock up on two-cycle oil, food, and beer to go.
+For those without a water-navigating vehicle, large sunlit windows and plentiful outdoor seating offer the perfect backdrop to the restaurant’s popular catfish dishes and creamy banana pudding.

 Situated alongside a gurgling creek in bucolic Leiper’s Fork, Wines in the Fork is the brainchild of James Evans, owner of Vintage Winery in Columbia.
-With the Nashville Wine Duo (TJ and Kelsey Rogers) on board, guests can pop in for a tasting or a buy a bottle to enjoy outdoors by Leiper’s Creek.
-Keep an eye on their Instagram feed for outdoor live music performances where the entire is family is invited to bring blankets, chairs, and munchies to enjoy a glass of homegrown peach Moscato or the Farmstead table red.
+Guests can pop in for a tasting or buy a bottle to enjoy outdoors by Leiper’s Creek.
+Keep an eye on their Instagram feed for outdoor live music performances where the entire family is invited to bring blankets, chairs, and munchies to enjoy a glass of homegrown Tennessee strawberry wine or the Farmstead table red.